USRSE/blog/README.md

 ## How do I update the map?

+If you have already added yourself as an author, see the first bullet below.
+If you want to add yourself and are not in the authors.yml, *or* if you want to add a group, see the second bullet.

 ### 1. Add Yourself to the Map

-Optionally, if you want to appear in the USRSE map, you can provide an additional headshot or avatar (a link to a profile or other picture to represent yourself) and a coordinate (latitude and longitude).
+If you want to appear in the USRSE map *and you've already added yourself as an author*, you can provide an additional headshot or avatar (a link to a profile or other picture to represent yourself) and a coordinate (latitude and longitude) to the authors.yml file.
 If you want to include your group or institution, add that too (not required):

 ```yaml
 ...